psarando/season-clock/README.md

 centered around the [solstices](http://en.wikipedia.org/wiki/Solstice) and [equinoxes](http://en.wikipedia.org/wiki/Equinox),
 then what time of the year would it be now?

-To answer this question, I created this 'Season Clock' with just some HTML, CSS, and javascript.
+To answer this question, I created this Lunisolar Chronometer, or 'Season Clock' if you will, rendered and animated with just HTML, CSS, and a dash of SVG, then positioned by javascript according to the current time and date of the device with which you are viewing this clock.

 Inspired by the way the [Shire Reckoning Calendar](http://psarando.github.io/shire-reckoning) divides the year, this clock starts each year on Dec.
-21st, at midnight at the bottom of the clock, and marks June 21st at noon (in non-leap years) at the top of the clock.
+21st, at midnight at the bottom of the clock, and marks June 21st at noon (in non-leap years) at the top of the clock, indicating the day of the year with the shortest hand of this clock (the "day hand").

-The outer edge of the clock shows the hour of the day, and the center of the clock shows the current minute and seconds.
+The outer ring of this clock indicates the time of day, with minute and second hands that read like a typical clock you are probably familiar with: the longest (bird) hand indicates seconds, the next longest (cloud) hand indicates minutes, but the third longest (sun) hand indicates the hour of the day in a 24-hour-clock style.

 The middle part of the clock is divided into colored sections, each spanning the average length of a Moon cycle (about 29.5 days);